ProtoLife/daptics-api/pydocmd/graphql_api.md

 The `DateTime` scalar type represents a date and time in the UTC timezone.
 The DateTime appears in a JSON response as an ISO8601 formatted string, including UTC timezone ("Z").
-The parsed date and time string will be converted to UTC and any UTC offset other than 0 will be rejected.
+The parsed date and time string will be converted to UTC if there is an offset.

 ### Float